roofit-dev/RooUnfold/README.md

 Further Development
 ---
 RooUnfold is currently being maintained by Tim Adye, Carsten Burgard, Lydia Brenner, and Pim Verschuuren.
-The latest version can always be found at the [CERN gitlab page](https://gitlab.cern.ch/RooUnfold/RooUnfold).
+The latest version can always be found at the [CERN GitLab page](https://gitlab.cern.ch/RooUnfold/RooUnfold).